 periodontal abscess signs causes treatment and comparisons

-A periodontal abscess, often referred to as a gum or tooth abscess, is a localized collection of pus within the gums or around the teeth.
+A periodontal abscess, often called a gum or tooth abscess, is a localized collection of pus within the gums or around the teeth.

 Although anyone can develop a periodontal abscess, those who practice poor dental hygiene are more likely to obtain one.